carflor/balancing-act/README.md

 Font:

 The only font used is Biryani.
 For now, you only need Regular 400.
 This should be pulled into the project with a <link> tag in the head of your HTML.

+Weekend 1-2
+Steps 4-5 are to be completed over the Weekend between Weeks 1-2.
+Turing students, on average, work about 20 hours between Friday, Saturday, and Sunday.
+We estimate that (if you’ve completed Steps 0-3 successfully), Steps 4-5 can be completed in about 20 hours.

+Step 4 - Toggle Views
+As a user,
+- When I am on the Dashboard and click the "wallet" icon (middle of the three icons on the nav bar),
+- The turquoise highlight to the left of the clipboard icon will disappear, and
+- an turquoise highlight to the left of the wallet icon will appear As a user,
+- When I am on the Dashboard and click the "wallet" icon,
+- The content on the main part of the page is cleared out (greeting banner, accounts, recent transactions, etc.)
+As a user,
+- When I am on the Dashboard and click the "wallet" icon,
+- Then click the "clipboard" icon,
+- The turquoise highlight to the left of the wallet icon will disappear, and
+- an turquoise highlight to the left of the clipboard icon will appear As a user,
+- When I am on the Dashboard and click the "wallet" icon,
+- Then click the "clipboard" icon,
+- The content of the original dashboard shows on the main part of the page (greeting banner, accounts, recent transactions, etc.)
+Don’t forget to commit your work after you complete each user story!
+Push up to GitHub and ensure it’s working as expected on your GitHub Pages link.

+Step 5 - Transactions Details
+Now that we are able to toggle back and forth between two views, let’s provide some content for our user on that second page.

+As a user,
+- When I am on the Dashboard and click the "wallet" icon,
+- I should see a transactions page matching the comp below